 About the Film

 “Man In Red Bandana” is a documentary film about the inspirational story of an American hero … Welles Remy Crowther.
-Welles worked on the 104thfloor of the South Tower and saved many people on September 11th.
-Tragically, he died that day but his heroics only became known eight months later as a result of an ordinary item … a red bandana.
+Welles worked on the 104th floor of the South Tower and saved many people on September 11th.
+Tragically, he died that day but his heroics became known eight months later as a result of an ordinary item … a red bandana.

 The film re-traces Welles’ courageous actions that fateful day, and examines the many people (family, friends and strangers) who have been inspired by Welles’ actions and the unique ways in which they have honored him.

 Filming started in April 2011 and was completed toward the end of 2013.
-Our film crews have been in Nyack, Ontario, Canada, Atlanta, Georgia, New York City, Asbury Park, New Jersey, Orlando, Florida, Albany, New York, Newton, Massachusetts, among other places, all in an attempt to produce the most comprehensive piece about Welles ever made.
-Editing has been continuing for over a year and should be completed by the end of 2014.
-The film is scheduled to be completed in early 2015.
+Our film crews have been in Nyack, NY, Ontario, Canada, Atlanta, GA, New York, NY, Asbury Park, NJ, Orlando, FL, Albany, NY, Newton, MA, and Santa Monica, CA, among other places, all in an attempt to produce the most comprehensive piece about Welles ever made.
+Editing has been continuing for over a year and should be completed April, 2016.
+The film is scheduled to be released in September 2016.

 This is Welles' Story